zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - You believe someone not because you have no doubts about them.
 Belief is not the absence of doubt.
 You believe someone because you don’t have enough doubts about them.

+- ...we have built a world that systematically discriminates against a class of people who, through no fault of their own, violate our ridiculous ideas about transparency.

 ##### Marc Stiegler